nf-core/genomeqc/docs/output.md

 ### Quast

 [Quast](https://github.com/ablab/quast) provides different quality metrics about the genome assembly.
-It evaluates contiguity -N50, N90-, genome size, GC% content and number of sequences.
+It computes contiguity stats (N50, N90), genome size, GC% content and number of sequences.

 It generates a report in different formats, as well as an HTML file with in integrated contig viewer.